• Recipes

 Crispy garlic and caramelized shallots.

 STEP 2: Add aromatics.
 Next, add grated ginger.
 Stir until the ginger becomes fragrant.
-Then, add chili flakes, sesame seeds, salt, sugar and sesame oil.
+Then, add chili flakes, sesame seeds, sugar and sesame oil.
 Cook for 1 minute.

 STEP 3: Add liquids.
 Stir in rice vinegar and soy sauce.
 Bring to a gentle simmer and remove from heat.
 Add sliced green onions.
 Then, pour chili oil into a large serving bowl.